One of the best ways to get a cheap mobile deal is to go through a reseller. But what are they? Broadbandchoices takes a look.

 - Going through a middleman can mean a bit more hassle and confusion, especially if you encounter a problem.

-- Some networks offer discounts or upgrades to existing customers - you probably won't find any of those for your current provider through a reseller.
+- Some networks offer discounts or upgrades to existing customers - resellers generally don't have access to these.

 - Not many resellers have high street stores that you can visit for advice on your contract.
-On the other hand, nearly all mobile networks do.
+On the other hand, most major mobile networks do.